jmo84/table-view/README.md

 | unwatchTriggers       | _no arguments_      | Stops watching all triggers (except `data`)    |
 ## Properties

-The following are properties that could be used by external code, _i.e._ during `onSort` or `compareItems`
+The following are properties that could be used by external code, _e.g._ during `onSort` or `compareItems`

 | Name         | Default         | Description                                        |
 | -------------|-----------------|----------------------------------------------------|